provostultrasoundlab/ulmshare/code/README.md

 ## Usage

-1. Ensure MUST and TAL toolboxes are available and added to your path
+1. Ensure MUST and TAL toolboxes are available and added to your path.
+Please note that the TAL toolbox contains GPU functions that need to be compiled prior to use
 2. Update data paths in the scripts to point to your local ULMShare data location
 3. Run `example_script_one_buffer.m` for quick testing with a single buffer
 4. Run `example_script.m` for complete acquisition processing